Let us help you get rid of your IBS for good

 Eat small meals at regular intervals.
 Try not to skip meals.
 Smaller meals are easier to digest than large meals.
 Many sufferers of IBS report symptoms flaring up after over eating.

 Drink 6 to 8 small glasses of fluid every day.
 Avoid caffeine and fizzy drinks, although unless you are very sensitive to caffeine, the odd cup of coffee now and then won’t be a disaster.
-Tea, diluted soft drinks, still water and herbal teas are fine – mint tea is particularly good for helping an upset stomach.
-There is high water content in these fluids – this helps digestion and prevents dehydration.
+Tea, diluted soft drinks, still water and herbal teas are fine.
+Peppermint tea is particularly good for helping an upset stomach.
+There is high water content in these fluids.
+This helps digestion and prevents dehydration.
 So if your IBS symptoms include diarrhoea, this is particularly helpful.

 Avoid artificial sweeteners such as sorbitol.
 Sugar free mints and gum often contain these.